 Of course, this data makes sense from a Christian perspective.
 Marriages don’t just involve two people getting hitched.
-They involve families and civic and faith
+They involve families and civic and faith communities.

 And so entering marriage intentionally—understanding and preparing for the peaks and valleys of married life, seeking the support of family and friends, committing to keep the promises made on that day—makes all the difference.

 So how is your church doing?
 Is it supporting married couples and helping to prepare engaged couples for a life-long union?
 Find out.
 And maybe volunteer for your church’s marriage ministry.